About the Project

 The aim of the project is to solve the problem of deterioration of concrete structures currently facing the Civil and Structural Engineering community with introduction of the use of stainless steel reinforcement.
-You will investigate the nonlinear response of stainless steel reinforced concrete structural components through a combined experimental, analytical and numerical modelling approaches.
-You will use the obtained results to develop validated structural design rules making a major impact in the development of the future structural design standards.
+The project will investigate the nonlinear response of stainless steel reinforced concrete structural components through a combined experimental, analytical and numerical modelling approaches.
+The obtained results will be used to develop validated structural design rules for incorporation into future design standards and specifications.